kevin-funderburg/AppleScripts/README.md

 These apps are mostly launched via [Keyboard Maestro][kmapp], [Alfred][alfredapp], [BetterTouchTool][bttapp], [Hazel][hazelapp].

-Many of these apps depend on this [script library][kevinsLib] I developed, so if you see this at the top of your script, make sure you get that library.
+Many of these apps depend on this [script library][kevinsLib] I developed, so if you see this at the top of the script, make sure you get that library.
 ```AppleScript
 use kl : script "Kevin's Library"
 ```

 # Contents
----

 <a id="Applications"></a>
 ## Applications
 - [Finder][finder]